cybertraining-dsc/fa20-523-329/report/report.md

 [![Check Report](https://github.com/cybertraining-dsc/fa20-523-329/workflows/Check%20Report/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-329/actions)

-- [ ] please use our template
-- [ ] please learn markdown
-- [ ] use proper hyperlinks in refernce section
-- [ ] what is progress?
-- [ ] review who to cite, we do not use apa we use ieee
 - [ ] Please try to re-phrase the content within quotes.
 Also make sure to use " " to add quotes.

 Wanru Li, [fa20-523-329](https://github.com/cybertraining-dsc/fa20-523-329/), [Edit](https://github.com/cybertraining-dsc/fa20-523-329/blob/master/report/report.md)